MirRoR4s/PortSwigger/Server side topics/File upload vulnerabilities/README.md

 Failing to make sure that the size of the file falls within expected **thresholds** could also enable a form of denial-of-service (DoS) attack, whereby the attacker fills the available disk space.

-## How do file upload vulnerabilities arise?
+## 三.
+How do file upload vulnerabilities arise?

 Given the fairly obvious dangers, it's rare for websites in the wild to have no restrictions whatsoever on which files users are allowed to upload.
 More commonly, developers implement what they believe to be robust validation that is either inherently flawed or can be easily bypassed.

-For example, they may attempt to blacklist dangerous file types, but fail to account for parsing discrepancies when checking the file extensions.
-As with any blacklist, it's also easy to accidentally omit more **obscure** file types that may still be dangerous.
+For example, they may attempt to **blacklist**（把...列入黑名单） dangerous file types, but fail to **account for**（考虑） parsing **discrepancies**（差异） when checking the file extensions.
+As with any blacklist, it's also easy to accidentally omit more **obscure**（鲜为人知的） file types that may still be dangerous.

 In other cases, the website may attempt to check the file type by verifying properties that can be easily manipulated by an attacker using tools like Burp Proxy or Repeater.

-Ultimately, even robust validation measures may be applied inconsistently across the network of hosts and directories that form the website, resulting in discrepancies that can be exploited.
+**Ultimately**（最后）, even robust validation measures may be applied **inconsistently**（不一致地） across the network of hosts and directories that form the website, resulting in discrepancies that can be exploited.

+> 以上是一个长难句，慢慢分析。
+>
+> 这里旨在说明组成网站的主机和目录可能采用了不同的验证措施，我们可以利用这些措施之间的差异做某些事情。

 Later in this topic, we'll teach you how to [exploit a number of these flaws](https://portswigger.net/web-security/file-upload#exploiting-flawed-validation-of-file-uploads) to upload a web shell for remote code execution.
 We've even created some interactive, deliberately vulnerable labs so that you can practice what you've learned against some realistic targets.

-## How do web servers handle requests for static files?
+## 四.
+How do web servers handle requests for static files?

 Before we look at how to exploit file upload vulnerabilities, it's important that you have a basic understanding of how servers handle requests for static files.

-Historically, websites consisted almost entirely of static files that would be served to users when requested.
-As a result, the path of each request could be mapped 1:1 with the hierarchy of directories and files on the server's filesystem.
+Historically, websites consisted almost entirely of static files that would be served to users when requested. **As a result**（因此）, the path of each request could be mapped 1:1 with the hierarchy of directories and files on the server's filesystem.
 Nowadays, websites are increasingly dynamic and the path of a request often has no direct relationship to the filesystem at all. **Nevertheless**（然而）, web servers still deal with requests for some static files, including stylesheets, images, and so on.

 The process for handling these static files is still largely the same.
 At some point, the server parses the path in the request to identify the file extension.
 It then uses this to determine the type of the file being requested, typically by comparing it to a list of preconfigured mappings between extensions and MIME types.
 What happens next depends on the file type and the server's configuration.